 GET TO KNOW THE writer

-As a lifestyle writer, my favorite beats are travel (I spent a year and a half in Paris), small business (because I’m a small biz owner), art, and food.
-In particular, I am drawn to the people, history, and/or personal connection to each subject.
+As a lifestyle writer, my favorite beats are travel (I spent a year and a half in Paris), profiles, art (because I am an artist), food, and sustainable everything.
+I regularly cover fashion, travel, relationships, money, weddings, beauty and skincare.

-I also have experience writing for SEO and e-commerce, and do freelance content creation on the side.
+I have extensive experience writing for SEO and e-commerce, and occasionally do freelance content creation on the side.
 The clients are as eclectic as my interests; I’ve done work in the home improvement, pharmaceuticals, travel, and education sectors.

 All images from our sessions are typically delivered within about two weeks of the shoot date via an online gallery.
 This gallery will allow you to share your favorites with family, order prints and even download images to share on social media.